Tyler Stephenson Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 12th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Pirates' 4.04 team ERA ranks 12th across all MLB pitching staffs.

-- Pirates pitchers combine to allow 20 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- The Pirates allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Contreras (1-1) takes the mound for the Pirates in his fourth start of the season.
-He has a 6.00 ERA in 15 2/3 innings pitched, with 11 strikeouts.
+- Keller gets the start for the Pirates, his fifth of the season.
+He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the righty threw six innings, surrendering two earned runs while allowing six hits.
+- In his most recent time out on Sunday, the righty went six innings against the St. Louis Cardinals, giving up three earned runs while surrendering seven hits.

-- The 23-year-old has put up a 6.00 ERA and 6.6 strikeouts per nine innings across three games this season, while allowing a batting average of .310 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.